nathanielwarner/carletonian-wordpress/wp-content/plugins/instagram-feed/README.txt

 == Screenshots ==

-1. Default plugin styling
-2. Your Instagram Feed is completely customizable
-3. Display multiple Instagram feeds from any non-private Instagram account
+1. Easily display feeds from any of your Instagram accounts
-4. Your Instagram feeds are completely responsive and look great on any device
+2. Your Instagram Feed is completely customizable and responsive
-5. Display your Instagram photos in multiple columns, with or without a scrollbar
+3. Combine multiple accounts into a single feed
+5. Super quick and easy to get started.
+Just click the button to connect an Instagram account.
+5. Customize layouts, styles, colors, and more
 6. Just copy and paste the shortcode into any page, post or widget on your site
-7. The Instagram Feed plugin Settings pages

 == Other Notes ==